Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ```

 #### Mac
-Just like Windows and other Linux repos, there is a similar package manager for Mac OSx, Homebrew, We will utilize that to install the prequsites.
+Just like Windows and other Linux repos, there is a similar package manager for Mac OS X, Homebrew, We will utilize that to install the prequsites.
+You will likley need to allow unauthenticated applications in the Mac OS X Security Settings, there are reports that Mac OS X Mojave will require some additional work to get running correctly.

 ```shell
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"